patrickhulce/third-party-web/facades.md

 ## Criteria
 ### Functions as a facade

-* Loads a HTML component on page load which looks like the actual third-party embed.
+* Loads an HTML component on page load which looks like the actual third-party embed.
 * Replaces that component with the actual third-party embed after some user interaction